corbado/example-passkeys-flutter/README.md

 4. Connect your iOS device or select a simulator, then press the "Run" button to build and run the app on your device or simulator.

+## 5. Outlook
+This is a basic sample application that shows how passkeys can be integrated in a Flutter app using Corbado.
+This repository will be continuously updated and improved.
+We already have the following features on our roadmap that will be pushed within the next weeks:
+- [ ]

+If you have questions, feedback or wishes regarding features, please reacht out to us via [email](mailto:contact@corbado.com) or join our passkeys community on [Slack](https://join.slack.com/t/corbado/shared_invite/zt-1b7867yz8-V~Xr~ngmSGbt7IA~g16ZsQ).
+We're also happy to receive pull requests if you have suggestions for improvement.